 Looking for a fun, affordable getaway on the Ohio River?
-Head to Evansville!
-Indiana’s third-largest city blends historic charm with riverfront recreation, family attractions, and vibrant culture.
-Whether you're exploring museums, catching a show, or trying Hoosier comfort food, Evansville is a hidden Midwest gem.
+I think you should head to Evansville!
+When I first wandered Indiana’s third-largest city, I loved its historic charm and lively riverfront.
+You’ll stumble on family attractions, cozy cafés, and artsy corners everywhere.
+Whether I’m exploring museums, catching a show, or indulging in Hoosier comfort food, I feel like I’ve unearthed a hidden Midwest gem—and I know you will too.

 Best Time to Visit